 In Costa Rica, once the rainy season begins, many folks realize that leaky roofs and flashing installations need repairs or replacement.
 From my thirty-five years of construction experience, I have found that it is not prudent to participate in roof projects unless quality roofing materials and proven installation methods can be utilized to completely solve all the problems.
 This way, the clients are not inconvenienced by the contractor needing to return several times to complete the work to the client’s satisfaction.

-The highest quality of roofing products that I have found during my 35 years of construction experience are the Decra products and they are now available in Costa Rica.
+If you have a sufficient budget, the highest quality roofing products that I have found during my 35 years of construction experience are the Decra products.

 The Decra products come in several styles, including the typical barrel tile profile in three colors; terracotta, grey and green.